bacpop/PopPUNK/docs/options.rst

      --bgmm                Use ADVI rather than EM to fit the mixture model --t-dist              Use a mixture of t distributions rather than Gaussians (ADVI only)

+   Refine model options:
+     --pos-shift POS_SHIFT
+                           Maximum amount to move the boundary away from origin [default = 0.2]
+     --neg-shift NEG_SHIFT
+                           Maximum amount to move the boundary towards the origin [default = 0.4]
+     --manual-start MANUAL_START
+                           A file containing information for a start point.
+See documentation for help.
+     --no-local            Do not perform the local optimization step (speed up on very large datasets)

    Further analysis options:
      --microreact          Generate output files for microreact visualisation